Skip to main content

 3. Compare Metrics

-Use the Diagnostics app to compare total rows vs. operations synced to the user device.
-If you are seeing a much higher number of operations, you might benefit from defragmentation.
+Use the Sync Diagnostics Client to compare total rows vs. operations synced to the user device.
+If you’re seeing significantly more operations than rows, you might benefit from defragmentation.

 4. Detailed Sync Operations